 This area is home to a national park, a state park, and even a theme park.
 But you’ll also find another kind of park throughout the area.
 Smaller and humbler, yet loved by all who visit: the Community Park!

-In honor of Park and Recreation Month, we’re turning the spotlight on these beautiful green spaces and all they have to offer those who live here and those who are visiting!
+In celebration of our local parks, we’re turning the spotlight on these beautiful green spaces and all they have to offer those who live here and those who are visiting!

 Where to Visit Community Parks

 Whether you’re looking for the perfect spot for a picnic or family gathering or a place where the kids can play off some excess energy… this area’s parks have just what you need.

 Chrisney Park – The park offers a recently installed children’s playground and a sheltered picnic area that’s available to rent for private parties.
 But the park’s location might be its best feature—it’s connected to walking trails, the Chrisney Golf Course, a softball field, and a 20-acre lake for fishing!

 Dale Park – The big “caterpillar” and pirate ship are the highlights of the playground.
 But that’s just the beginning of what Dale Park has to offer.
 A charming gazebo is the perfect spot to have a picnic, and basketball courts invite all ages to play.
 Plus, its location in the middle of town makes it a perfect place to host events.

 Grandview Park – The city park offers traditional outdoor features like a softball field and basketball court.
 But it’s also home to a course for a somewhat less common outdoor sport: disc golf!